nathanwbrei/cfdlab/README.md

 In the streaming step was added reconstruction from ```GAS``` cells.
 Streaming works normally for all ```FLUID``` cells amd for ```INTERFACE``` cells we are checking whether a neighbor is GAS.
 If yes, we are using outflow boundary formula in this direction.

 ####Flag update
+From the mass fraction for each cell we determine whether that cell emptied or filled.
+We track these cells using two arrays, ```emptiedCells``` and ```filledCells```.
+We perform the filling and emptying in separate phases, ```performFill()``` and ```performEmpty()```.
+These phases are asymmetric in order to handle the case of a cell filling adjacent to a cell emptying.
+If this happens, the 'filling' operation cancels the neighbor's 'emptying' operation and the neighboring cell is stricken from ```emptiedCells```.

+Both phases maintain the loop invariant of a contiguous interface layer.
+When an INTERFACE cell is converted to FLUID, all GAS neighbors are converted to INTERFACE.
+Correspondingly, when an INTERFACE is converted to GAS, all FLUID cells are converted to INTERFACE.

 ####Parallelization with OpenMP
 We have added ```pragma omp parallel for``` to streaming, collision, treatment boundaries and update flags.